Levalicious/ftable/README.md

 Thanks to Malte Skarupke for the writeup of his implementation.

 This uses a prime modulus, at some point I might attempt using fibonacci hashing as recommended by Skarupke.

+If you can recommend or implement any optimizations for it, please feel free.